KarolusD/KarolusD/README.md

 - 👋 Hi, I’m @KarolusD
 - 👀 I’m interested in web/mobile technologies and UI design
-- 🌱 I’m currently learning React.JS and React Native
+- 🌱 I’m currently I am learning Svelte and SvelteKit
-- 📫 You can find my portfolio [here](https://podzerek.pl)

 <!---
 KarolusD/KarolusD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.